Dougram in brief

 戦時特例法205号 (senji tokurei hou 205 gou).
 Aired 1981-11-20.

-Crin knocks over a female lieutenant while he is running to an inaudible and improductive conversation with Reik over the roar of a massive Federation helicopter leaving the spaceport as part of Reik’s strike force.
+Crin knocks over a female lieutenant while he is running to an inaudible and unproductive conversation with Reik over the roar of a massive Federation helicopter leaving the spaceport as part of Reik’s strike force.
 Left behind, Crin has a nightmare where his father is shot for refusing to cooperate with the rebels.
 He steals a Soltic on its flatbed truck, smashing through the perimeter fence.

 Stationed with Reik’s command unit, Lartav and Lacoque argue over whether Von Stein will have moved Donan out of the capitol.
 Lartav finds the rebel leader’s behaviour thus far to be too straightforward for the typically wary Deloyeran temperament; Lacoque prefers to trust in the computer model predicting that behaviour.

-Crin, listening in on the military channels, manages to follow the aerial transports and maneuver into the first battle between Reik’s strike force and a rebel Crab Gunner squadron in the forest on the way to Kardinal City, in the last hour of October 4.
+Crin, listening in on the military channels, manages to follow the aerial transports and manoeuvre into the first battle between Reik’s strike force and a rebel Crab Gunner squadron in the forest on the way to Kardinal City, in the last hour of October 4.
 This time he acquits himself well in combat.
 Reik wants him punished, but Lacoque—claiming his concern is purely with skill—officially recommends Crin as a replacement for a fallen Soltic pilot instead.
 Crin is therefore promoted from cadet to warrant officer under the titular wartime regulation, getting a pilot’s uniform and a Soltic.

 暁の救出作戦 (akatsuki no kyuushutsu sakusen).
 Aired 1981-11-27.